AI Observability app

 • You can also create a new alert directly from most tiles.

-For info about all custom alerts, capabilities, and limits, see Anomaly Detection - new Anomaly Detection.
+For information about all custom alerts, capabilities, and limits, see Anomaly Detection - new Anomaly Detection.

 Debug prompts and traces

-AI Observability AI Observability includes integrations with Distributed Tracing Distributed Tracing, and traces are with GenAI fields.
-The trace list is pre-scoped and laid out so that only the relevant requests appear, and that GenAI context is front and center for faster investigation.
+AI Observability AI Observability integrates with Distributed Tracing Distributed Tracing, and traces are enriched with GenAI fields.
+The trace list is pre-scoped and laid out so that only the relevant requests appear and GenAI context is front and center for faster investigation.

 To view traces related to many of the AI Observability AI Observability tiles and interactions: